stuartofmt/DuetLapse3/README.md

 # DuetLapse3

 ## This is a modified version of the original DuetLapse created by Danal Estes
+## The bulk of the functionality is his work.

 The modifications include:
-- [1] Added functionality
-- [2] Removal of dependency on DuetWebAPI.py by Danal Estes.
+- [1] Removal of dependency on DuetWebAPI.py (by Danal Estes).
 DuetLapse3.py is a standalone Python3 script
-- [3] Support for streaming video feeds
-- [4] More generalized MP4 output that can be displayed on ipad / iphone etc.
-- [?]
-SUpport for Windows
+- [2] Added support for 2 cameras
+- [3] Reorganized Directory Structure to allow logical separation of files (by printer)
+- [4] Added configurable base directory
+- [5] Added logfile support
+- [6] Added verbose option
+- [7] Added control over multiple instances
+- [8] Added ability to gracefully terminate when executing in background
+- [9] Added ability to extend the video duration of the last image

 ## General Description
 Provides the ability to generate time lapse videos from for Duet based 3D printers.